alinex/node-report/README.md

 way.
 You create a new object and append different text objects step by step.
 At last you may access the markdown text or get it converted to HTML.

-But you may also use it to simply convert full-featured markdown into HTML or other formats.

 The key features are:

 - easy markdown writing